-The central theme of Healing Criminal Justice is the rediscovery of the healing power of community within the criminal justice system.
-Judge Tauber lays out a vision of the future in which society, recoiling from an over-reliance on imprisonment, returns to its historic use of community to control criminal behavior.
-Healing Criminal Justice also speaks to how leadership from within can change the trajectory of a major institution, even one as immovable as the criminal justice system.
+Healing Criminal Justice chronicles the author’s journey as a criminal attorney, judge, and judicial activist navigating and bucking an unjust criminal justice system.
+The central theme of the book is the rediscovery of the healing power of community within the criminal justice system.
+Judge Jeffrey Tauber lays out a vision of the future in which society, recoiling from an over-reliance on imprisonment, returns to its historic reliance on community to control criminal behavior.

-Judge Jeffrey Tauber (ret.) is currently the Director of Reentry Court Solutions, an educational initiative that provides a nation-wide information website; as well as technical assistance, training, and advisory services to the field.
+Judge Jeffrey Tauber is the founding president and president emeritus of the National Association of Drug Court Professionals (NADCP).
+He is currently the director of Reentry Court Solutions, an educational initiative that maintains an archival website for the industry, and provides technical assistance, training, speaking, and consulting services to the field.

 “The establishment of drug courts, coupled with [their] judicial leadership, constitutes one of the most monumental changes in social justice in this country since World War II.”